Like most investment products, there are fees that apply to your super or pension account.

 For more information on current fees and other costs, refer to the Member Guide (PDS) for your account.

-Investment fees are not deducted directly from your account balance.
-Instead, the fee is deducted from the investment return for each investment option (i.e. an allowance for the fee reduces the amount of the option’s unit price).
+Investment fees and costs are not deducted directly from your account balance.
+Instead, the fee or cost is deducted from the investment return for each investment option (i.e. an allowance for the fee reduces the amount of the option’s unit price).
 You can generally find an estimate of the fees applied in this way on your benefit statement.

 Administration fees may also apply to your account – read more about fees in the Member Guide (PDS) for your account.